-I have overcame a lot of battles in my life.
-I had to learn to cook clean all at 15 years old. somehow feed myself with no money to pay rent or anything! which I learned in the end being attacked amongst other horrid stuff but I over came it all because I never wanted to be stuck in that life.
-I attended Prince's Trust Course was one in particular and met my now husband at age 17 (I'm 31).
-We have five kids all have special needs but we cope somehow.
-I'm happy although I am a mental mess most days but we get by with my husband's help.
+I have overcome a lot of battles in my life.
+I had learned to cook and clean at 15 years old.
+I managed to feed myself with no money to pay rent or anything!
+I experienced a lot of horrid things, like being attacked, but I pulled through because I never wanted to be stuck in that life.